ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 I also prefer to create separate branches for my posts so I can create a pull request and ask my peers for feedback.
 The `deploy.sh` script can be run from every branch.
 Possibly publishing something I don't want to or removing changes I haven't merged from master yet.

 The last problem I had was that for some reason the link to the submodule seemed to disappear.
 Making pushing any changes to `ronaldbosma.github.io` impossible.
 As a pragmatic solution I just removed and added the submodule manually.
-Which is cumbersome.
+Which was cumbersome.

 What I wanted was to automatically build and release my blog whenever I push a change in the master branch of my `blog` repository.
 I used Azure Pipelines to make this happen.